antoniagbrd/stochastic-volatility-particle-filtering/README.md

 ### 2.2.
 Then, assuming the parameters are unknown

 However, in real life, model parameters are usually unkonwn.
 That is why, whe should first, estimate them.
+We use the Storvik filter which estimates at the same time the hidden states and the model parameters.
 ![SV_storvik](https://github.com/SarcasticMatrix/Stochastic-Volatility-with-particle-filtering/assets/94806199/172931f6-f8e7-438b-a0da-80f0916e6774)

 ![estimation_par_SV](https://github.com/SarcasticMatrix/Stochastic-Volatility-with-particle-filtering/assets/94806199/feb1269e-76c9-4c9c-bf2f-efcce9a7175f)